baanan/musicbee-media-controls/README.md

 ## Use

-Most of the usage comes with the `musicbee_mediakeys` command which can start or end the daemon.
-Run `musicbee_mediakeys run` to start the daemon.
+Most of the usage comes with the `musicbee_media_controls` command which can start or end the daemon.
+Run `musicbee_media_controls run` to start the daemon.

 ## Config

-Generic configuration can be found with `musicbee_mediakeys config-file --open`.
+Generic configuration can be found with `musicbee_media_controls config-file --open`.
 The most important configuration to change is `commands.musicbee_location` to send commands to MusicBee.

 ```ron
 (